Infrared-Improved Soft-wall AdS/QCD Model for Mesons: Introduction

-As the IR-deformed metric does not satisfy Einstein equation, it causes an inconvenience for considering the finite temperature effects \cite{finite T 1,finite T 2,finite T 3,finite T 4}.
-In the present paper, we are going to consider an alternative scheme to overcome such a shortage.
-It is noticed that the IR-deformed metric may be converted into the original AdS/CFT metric by a scaling transformation of metric and bulk field redefinitions.
-As a consequence, the bulk mass term of bulk scalar field has to be modified at the IR region, and the quartic interaction of bulk scalar field is necessary with a correct sign.
-Therefore, instead of taking IR-deformed metric, we are going to construct in the present paper a bulk holographic QCD model with the IR-modified mass and coupling of the bulk scalar field.
 The remaining parts of this paper are organized as follows.
-In Sec. \ref{Chap:Model}, we will build a general IR-improved soft-wall AdS/QCD model to be as a new bulk holographic QCD.
-In Sec. \ref{Chap:Prediction}, we provide a numerical prediction for the mass spectra of the ground states and resonance states of all the light scalar, pseudoscalar, vector and axial-vector mesons with five appropriate model parameters.
+In Sec.\ref{Chap:Model}, a general IR-improved soft-wall AdS/QCD model is built.
+In Sec.\ref{Chap:Prediction}, we provide a numerical prediction for the mass spectra of the ground states and resonance states of all the light scalar, pseudoscalar, vector and axial-vector mesons with five appropriate model parameters.
 A discussion on the pion form factor is also presented.
-In Sec. \ref{Chap:Corrections}, we will present a detailed discussion on the possible influences and effects caused from the input parameters, such as the quark mass, quark condensate, the scale $\mu_g$, parametrization of the coefficient of quartic interaction $\lambda_X$.
-The conclusions and remarks are presented in Sec. \ref{Chap:Sum}.
+In Sec.\ref{Chap:Corrections}, we will present a detailed discussion on the possible influences and effects caused by the input parameters, such as the quark mass, quark condensate, the scale $\mu_g$, parametrization of the coefficient of quartic interaction $\lambda_X$.
+The conclusions and remarks are presented in Sec.\ref{Chap:Sum}.